 Having grown up without a TV, my main source of distraction is still derived from books, radioplays and podcasts.
 I had initially planned to include reviews of books etc in the blog proper, but have found it difficult to do so… References have crept into individual posts, but reviews are a genre I really haven’t mastered yet.
 Instead, this page serves as a substitute, where I give short overviews of (mainly) books, which have crossed my path recently and are worth a mention (good or bad ;).

-Movies usually don’t make it onto the “Bookshelf” page, but I’ll make an exception this time, since recently I’ve been somewhat obsessed with the fact that we seem to be living in a real-life spy novel: there was the murder of the Russian ex-KGB agent who supposedly leaked the Trump dossier, then the sudden death of Russia’s envoy to the UN and -last but not least- the weird assassination of the estranged half-brother of North Korea’s leader in Malaysia.
-The latter case has fascinated me in particular, because the supposed murder weapon was a nerve agent, called VX.
-Now, if you were into movies during the 90s, you may remember this chemical because it played a central role in The Rock, when a group of renegade military men threatened to use it against the people of San Francisco, if the government didn’t agree to their terms.
-The movie is actually pretty accurate when it comes to the history and mode of action of the poison (plus, it’s a great, typical 90s action movie extravaganza :), but if you’re more into scientific literature I can also recommend a pretty good podcast/writeup of VX in Chemistry World.
+Movies usually don’t make it onto the “Bookshelf”, but I’m making an exception, since I’ve been somewhat obsessed recently with the spy-novel-like events in current politics: the murder of the ex-KGB agent who supposedly leaked the Trump dossier, the sudden death of Russia’s envoy to the UN and -last but not least- the weird assassination of the North Korea’s leader’s half-brother.
+The latter case in particular has fascinated me, because the supposed murder weapon was a nerve agent, called VX.
+Now, if you were into movies during the 90s, you may remember this chemical: it played a central role in The Rock, where a group of renegade military men threatened to use it against the people of San Francisco!
+The movie is fairly accurate about the history and mode of action of the poison (plus, it’s a great 90s action movie extravaganza :), but if you’re more into scientific literature I can also recommend a pretty good podcast/writeup of VX in Chemistry World.

 Hope Jahren: Lab Girl